Large 19th century 2-door wardrobe with flamed mahogany

 Description

 There are many styles characterizing antique furniture, but we can highlight a few key ones.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed a resemblance and references to Roman and Greek ornamentation.

 Attributes / Details